Last Updated: 6/29/14

 Grow Healthy Chicks - raising chicks en masse for human consumption and torture (but there is some useful information on care)

 A few people have asked me about letting a mother hen rear her chicks and how that differs from the artificial methods on this site.
 It really is completely different!
 She will do all the work!
 Many breeds of chickens are bred to never brood.
 Brooding is a hen's desire to sit on and set the eggs and care for the chicks.
 If a hen does not brood, she cannot be a natural mother.
 Her eggs would have to be hatched artificially or put under a broody hen.
 Good brooders include brahmas and most bantams.
 A broody hen will tend to a clutch of eggs, adding to them and turning them a few times a day.
 Eggs from other hens can be snuck into her nest when she is not looking, and they are usually accepted.
-Once she has a full clutch of about 6-15 eggs depending on her age, breed, and desires, she will sit on the eggs to brood them.
+Once she has a full clutch of about 6-15 eggs depending on her age, breed, and desires, she will sit on the eggs to incubate them.
 She will only come off the eggs once a day or so for a few minutes to drink, eat, and defecate.
 She will just vegetate there on the eggs.
 If pestered by humans, dogs, predators, or roosters, she will often abandon the eggs.
 It is a good idea to leave broody hens alone and keep them away from other animals.

-If a hen has been brooding a clutch for more than 3 weeks, the eggs may not be viable.
+If a hen has been incubating a clutch for more than 3 weeks, the eggs may not be viable.
 I would wait until 4 weeks to remove the clutch from her just to be sure.
 They can be broken to see if any developed and how well/far.
 Just as with artificially incubated eggs, the eggs can be candled.
 This is best done quickly and when the hen is off the nest.
 Wear gloves.
 It may be hard to get a dark area to do this though.
 If there was a rooster with her before egg laying, and the hen is sitting properly on the nest, then the eggs should be developing and really do not have to be candled or checked.
 Unless she has too many eggs, they basically should all hatch.
 The hen has a brood patch of naked skin under her belly that she sits right on the eggs to keep them warm and humid.

 The hen turns the eggs many times a day.
 When she feels them start to wiggle and hears cheeping, she will look at them and cluck back.
 Once they start to hatch, she will continue to brood them and sit on them until they are dry.
 Then, she will lead them from the nest to find food.
 You can put out the same foods mentioned to feed artificially incubated chicks.
 They love live bugs but can and should have chick starter as well.
 If the hen and chicks are loose, then they should find enough to eat.
 Then, predators are a great concern.
 While the mother will defend the chicks to the death, a hawk, fox, or other predator could easily get chicks and/or the mother.
 For cautious people, mother hens and chicks should be kept in fully enclosed cages to protect them.
 Roosters will often defend the mother and chicks as well but some may turn on the chicks.
 The mother will try to keep him in line but there is that risk of a rooster killing chicks.
 Dominant hens will also sometimes try to kill the offspring of "lower" hens.
 While still young, each night, the hen will brood the chicks (sit on them) so they are always toasty.
 She also broods when it is too cold or raining.
 When she feels they are old enough, she will integrate them into the flock as well.
 If kept separate, see the next section on how to integrate chicks into the flock.
 You would house the hen and chicks together during the transition.